happy-geeks/wiser/README.md

 1. Run `npm install`.
 1. Run `node_modules\.bin\webpack --mode=development`.

+( If you are developing and don't want to rerun these commands each time you can also use the WebpackWatch.bat script (on windows only) that is included in the root folder)

 If you get an error for not having enough rights to execute the script please execute the following in PowerShell as administrator:
 ```Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted```